Jbonfigs/CRT-Implementation/README.md

-#H1 Chinese Remainder Theorem Implementation in C
+## Chinese Remainder Theorem Implementation in C

+This repository provides a C implementation of the Chinese Remainder Theorem (CRT) using the Extended Euclidean Algorithm.